 Knowing where children are during school hours is an extremely important aspect of Safeguarding.
-Missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.
+Missing school can be an indicator of abuse, neglect and exploitation and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.